Are POTS Symptoms Constant?

 Managing Fluctuating POTS Symptoms

-While POTS symptoms may not be constant, they can be managed with lifestyle adjustments, including proper hydration, diet, and activity modifications.
+While POTS symptoms may not be constant, many people find they can be managed with lifestyle adjustments, including proper hydration, diet, and activity modifications.

 Hydration is Key